data-liberation-project/aphis-inspection-reports/README.md

 ### Downloading the inspection reports

 The script [`scripts/02-download-inspection-pdfs.py`] downloads all inspection reports in [`data/fetched/inspections.csv`](data/fetched/inspections.csv) to [`pdfs/inspections/`](pdfs/inspections/).
-Because the data provided by the inspection search tool does not include the official inspection IDs, the filenames use a unique fragment from each PDF's URL.
+Because the data provided by the inspection search tool does not include the official inspection IDs, the filenames use the first 16 characters of the PDF URL's SHA1 hash hexdigest.

 ## Licensees